pomarc/TSDBDotNetLib/README.md

 [](#tsdbnetlib)TSDBDotNetLib
 =========================

-TSDBNetLib is a .Net library written in c\# to connect .NET applications connect to an OpenTSDB (open time series data base) server through the http API.
+TSDBNetLib is a .Net library written in c\# to connect .NET applications to an OpenTSDB (open time series data base) server through the http API.
 TSDBNetLib provides simple and efficient ways to save and retrieve time series data points in a type safe manner.